ibrazqrj/ibrazqrj/README.md

 - 📫 How to reach me: [@ibrazqrj](https://www.instagram.com/ibrazqrj/)

-- ⚡ Fun fact: I enjoy playing videogames, spending time with family and friends and traveling.
+- ⚡ About me: I enjoy playing videogames, spending time with family and friends and traveling.

 - 🎧 Im currently listening to: